olbrichattila/php-session/README.md

 # PHP Session Wrapper
-This library wraps the session management into a class, it is possible to utilize different ways of storing the session (other then PHP standard) via implementing a new class from SessionInterface, or use the esting classes
+This library wraps the session management into a class, it is possible to utilize different ways of storing the session (other then PHP standard) via implementing a new class from SessionInterface, or use one of the existing class
 ## !!!
 This is a work in progress !!!

 Features: